-However, regardless of how convenience mobile devices offer, they also tend to carry significant security risks.
-As they become “critical infrastructure” for organizations, mobile security is a major concern making organizations feel that their mobile devices are more vulnerable than their other endpoints, making loose ends open everywhere.
+However, regardless of how convenience mobile devices offer, they also tend to hold significant security risks.
+As they become “critical infrastructure” for organizations, mobiles being the most portable device comes with major security concerns as there are increase in numbers of loose ends that are open everywhere.

 Reasons Why Mobile Device Security Is Important?

 With Pandemic increasing the workload from the comfort of our homes, more than half of business PCs now mobile, portable devices present distinct challenges to network security, which must account for all of the locations and uses those employees require of the company network.
-Potential threats to devices include malicious mobile apps, phishing scams, data leakage, spyware, and unsecured Wi-Fi networks.
+Phishing scams, malicious mobile apps, spyware, data leakage, and unsecured open Wi-Fi networks are a few potential threats that can happen anytime.

 Major Factors Of Concern Related To – Mobile Device Security